ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 ![2_reload.png](../assets/2_reload.png)

-Remember that simple alert we created?
-Now that we are parsing these fields at ingest-time, we can create a proper SLO instead of a simple binary alert.
+Now that we are parsing out specific fields at ingest-time, we can create a SLO to monitor HTTP status over time.
 With a SLO, we can allow for some percentage of errors over time (common in a complex system) before we get our support staff out of bed.

 1. Click `SLOs` in the left-hand navigation pane
 2. Click `Create SLO`